Quit Smoking Success Rates by Method

 Method 5: Bupropion (Wellbutrin/Zyban)

 Bupropion is an atypical antidepressant that inhibits the reuptake of dopamine and norepinephrine.
-It was originally developed for depression and discovered to reduce smoking urges as a side effect.
+It was originally developed for depression; the smoking-reduction effect was discovered as a side effect.
+Full details on dosing and what to expect are in the Wellbutrin for smoking cessation guide.

 The Data